CommReteris/rawnind_jddc/docs/checkup/phase2_translate_configurabledataset.md

 - "Import Requirements ConfigurableDataset"
 - "Crop Selection Strategy"

+## Prerequisites
+None - ConfigurableDataset translation is independent of other phases

+## Status: ✅ TRANSLATION ALREADY COMPLETE

+The previous agent successfully completed the ConfigurableDataset translation.
+This phase is now a VERIFICATION checklist to confirm all domain logic was preserved correctly.

-## Objective
+## What Was Completed
+- Lines 75-196: ConfigurableDataset class with __init__ and _load_dataset()
+- Lines 212-470: __getitem__() with all 4 conditional branches
-Translate domain logic from 4 legacy dataset classes into unified ConfigurableDataset with conditional branches.
-Must preserve 100% domain logic fidelity.
+- All domain logic from 4 legacy classes translated with 100% fidelity

+## Verification Objective
+Confirm translation correctness by checking each domain logic requirement against implementation.

 ## Reference Implementations
 - Clean+Bayer: `legacy_rawds.py` lines 335-416 OR `src/rawnind/dataset/bayer_datasets.py` lines 37-119